-Controls how padding is inserted into the image.
+Controls how padding is inserted into the image ٠.

+Note

+Deprecated in this release.

 Using --legacyalign, the linker assumes execution regions and load regions to be four-byte aligned.
 This option enables the linker to minimize the amount of padding that it inserts into the image.